guo-vincent/Classical-Chess-Engine/README.md

 Other Notes:
 This engine is stronger playing as white than as black, though it still makes stupid mistakes.
 This is not a strong engine.
 Don't expect amazing plays from it.
-Quiescence Search has been temporarily disabled for being a buggy.
-It will be reenabled when the bugs are resolved.

 Command Line Usage:
 In bash: